Bereavement support

 Registering the death of a loved one is a necessary step, and there are some important details you’ll need to note.
 Here we cover the essential documentation and information, and provide some helpful links to make the process a little bit easier.

-Before you can register the death, you need to go through some initial steps so that the death is officially confirmed.
+Before you can register the death, you need to go through some initial steps so that the death is officially confirmed and normally a Medical Certificate of Cause of Death issued.
 If you haven’t got that far yet, we’ve created a step-by-step guide to help you know exactly what you need to do when someone dies.

 Registration could be delayed if the death is referred to the coroner, but you can still start to arrange the funeral during this time.

-A close family member or relative of the person who has died will usually register the death.
+A relative, partner or personal representative of the person who has died will usually register the death.

 The death can also be registered by: